apache/spark-website/releases/_posts/2015-06-11-spark-release-1-4-0.md

  * Jaonary Rabarisoa -- Improvements in MLlib
  * Jayson Sunshine -- Documentation in Core
  * Jean Lyn -- Bug fixes in SQL
- * Jeff Harrison -- Improvements in sparkr
+ * Jeff Harrison -- Improvements in SparkR
  * Jeremy A. Lucas -- Improvements in Streaming
  * Jeremy Freeman -- Bug fixes in Streaming and MLlib
  * Jim Carroll -- Bug fixes in MLlib